warped-pinball/origin/docs/SDKS.md

 ./scripts/generate-sdks.sh
 ```

-This downloads the Fern CLI and produces a TypeScript package under
+This downloads the OpenAPI Generator CLI and produces a TypeScript package under
-`sdks/typescript`.
+`sdks/typescript/dist`.
 The build is bundled with the web host at build time.

 ## Continuous Integration